MichaelKirbyIT/Threat-Hunt-Report-Ghost-In-The-Stack/README.md

 systemctl start helix-sync
 ```

-`helix-sync` was being established as a persistent systemd service — ensuring the C2 tunnel survived reboots.
+`helix-sync` was being established as a persistent systemd service — ensuring the tunnel survived reboots.
 Microsoft Defender for Cloud fingerprinted it with a known signature: `HackTool:Linux/Ligolo.A!MTB`.
-This was a Ligolo tunnel component embedded in the Sliver C2 framework.
+To be precise: `helix-sync` is the Ligolo tunnel binary. `helix-update` is the Sliver C2 implant.
+Two separate binaries, two distinct roles.

 With persistence set, the operator turned to lateral movement.
 Their shell history showed a methodical progression through four techniques in order:

-1. **ligolo** — setting up the C2 tunnel
+1. **smb** — attempting file delivery via smbclient
-2. **smb** — attempting file delivery via smbclient
+2. **winrm** — attempting remote execution via PowerShell
-3. **winrm** — attempting remote execution via PowerShell
+3. **ligolo** — setting up the C2 tunnel
 4. **wmi** — attempting remote execution via wmi_exec.py

 One command buried in the WinRM attempt was particularly interesting.
 The operator ran a PowerShell `Invoke-Command` with a `-enc` flag — a base64 encoded scriptblock.
 Decoding the outer UTF-16LE layer revealed another base64 string inside.
 Decoding that revealed the payload: